-The 2017 financial year has continued the low interest rate environment that we have seen for the last few years.
+The 2018 financial year has continued the low interest rate environment that we have seen for the last few years.
 This has again created a squeeze on margins and made it very difficult to operate at a profit this year.
-However, we were able to return a small profit for the year whilst maintaining interest rates that are comparable to the market and in many cases better than our competitors.
+However, we were able to return a larger profit for the year in comparison to last year whilst maintaining interest rates that are comparable to the market and in many cases better than our competitors.

-Apart from a lower profit when compared to last year, almost every other measure of performance is up.
-Membership has increased from 4104 to 4172, Deposits are up from \$49.7m to \$55.3m, Loans are up from \$53.8m to \$57.9m and Assets have increased from \$67.3m to \$71.9m.
+Apart from the increased profit when compared to last year, virtually every other measure of performance is up as well.
+Membership has increased from 4172 to 4276, Deposits are up from \$55.3m to \$60.9m, Loans are up from \$57.9m to \$67.7m and assets have increased from \$71.9m to \$82.7m.
 Therefore, you can see that the Credit Union performed really well in a very difficult operating environment.
+In the last three years the Credit Union has really excelled in growing its asset base in the low interest environment from \$58.1m in 2015 to \$82.7m at 30th June 2018, a 42.4% increase.